 Meibomian Gland Dysfunction & Dry eye

 MGD affects the health of the surface of the eye.
-MGD can result in alteration of the tear film and may lead to symptoms of eye irritation, inflammation and ocular surface disease.
+MGD can result in alteration of the tear film and may lead to symptoms of eye irritation, inflammation around the eyelids and ocular surface disease.

 Age and ethnicity play a part in MGD.
 As we age, our meibomian glands don't funciton as well over time.
 Asian people are much more likely to get MGD than Europians.
 Contact lenses wearers are more likey to get MGD.
 In addition, some medical conditions are associated with MGD like Sjogren's Syndrome, high cholesterol, other eye diseases, bacterial infections and autoimmune diseases like lupus and arthritis.
 Some mediations can also impair meibomian gland function.

 How can Meibomian Gland Dysfunction (MGD) be treated?